sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

-*Figure  SEQ Figure \\* ARABIC 4.
+*Figure4.
 In convex function f, for every two point x,y∈domainf, the line segment between them lies above the graph of f.*
 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.008.png)

 For an affine function we always have equality in (\*), so all affine (and therefore also linear) functions are both convex and concave.
 Conversely, any function that is convex and concave is affine.

 A function is convex if and only if it is convex when restricted to any line that intersects its domain.
 In other words, f is convex if and only if for all x ∈ domain (f) and all v, the function g(t) = f(x + tv)  is convex (on its domain, {t| x + tv ∈ domain(f) }* ).
 This property is very useful, since it allows us to check whether a function is convex by restricting it to a line.

-*Figure  SEQ Figure \\* ARABIC 5.
+*Figure5.
 A Non-convex function vs a Convex function*
 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.009.png)

 Some examples of convex functions are: